wa5/base64-encode-file/README.md

  ```bash
  "base64-encode-file": "^1.0.1",
   ```
-* Working Example is as follows:
+* Working Example with React.JS is as follows:
  ```bash
  import logo from './logo.svg';
 import './App.css';